-Autism Together’s Performing Arts team is, to our knowledge, the only Autism Specific organisation in the U.K. Performing Arts hold a variety of workshops and sessions geared towards encouraging individuals to express themselves, interact with other people and listen to they have to say or contribute.
+Autism Together’s Performing Arts team is, to our knowledge, the only Autism Specific organisation in the U.K. Performing Arts hold a variety of workshops and sessions geared towards encouraging individuals to express themselves, interact with other people and listen to what they have to say or contribute.
 Presently the Performing arts sessions are based around Music, Dance and Drama.

 We have developed some great ways for people to play guitar and play songs with a group of other guitarists.
 Participants can immediately play with the group and are encouraged to develop their skills and enjoy playing the guitar.